SAP/project-fontus/README.md

 ## Available Tainting Methods
 Currently there are 5 different tainting mechanisms available:
 - **boolean**: Only tainting per string.
 Differentiation which character is tainted is *not* possible.
 Very fast, little memory overhead, but more false positives
 - **array**: Naive tainting per character.
 Differentiation which character is tainted *is* possible.
-Linear overhead regarding length for cpu and memory (slow and expensive), nearly no false positives.
+Linear overhead regarding length for CPU and memory (slow and expensive), nearly no false positives.
 - **range**: Optimized tainting per character.
 Differentiation which character is tainted *is* possible.
-Linear overhead regarding count of taints per string for cpu and memory (most times a lot more efficient than *array*).
+Linear overhead regarding count of taints per string for CPU and memory (most times a lot more efficient than *array*).
 As precise as *array*.
 - **lazybasic**: Optimized range approach.
 Differentiation which character is tainted *is* possible.
 As long as no taint evaluation is done, faster than range.
 Memory overhead mostly correlates with the number of string manipulations.
 As precise as *array*.
 - **lazycomplex**: Optimized lazybasic approach.
 Differentiation which character is tainted *is* possible.
 Less computation effort during runtime and during taint evaluation.
 Memory overhead mostly correlates with the number of string manipulations.
 As precise as *array*.
 - **untainted**: An wrapper class is used to redirect all calls to the original classes.
 No taint calculation is performed!
 The taint is always "false"